pseleni/ts_clustering/README.md

     │   |    ├── ami            # AMI images
     │   |    ├── ari            # ARI images
     │   ├── runtime             # Runtime images
-    │   └── additional          # Runtime images
+    │   └── additional          # Additional images
-    ├── results                 # Contains the avg and std over a for each m and runtimes ├── tables                  # Tables in tex and md form │   ├── dtw                 # Tables for dtw metric │   |    ├── ami            # AMI tables
+    ├── results                 # Contains the avg and std over a for each m and run-times ├── tables                  # Tables in tex and md form │   ├── dtw                 # Tables for dtw metric │   |    ├── ami            # AMI tables